eyupozkul/wappalyzer-wrapper/README.md

 # Change directory
 cd wappalyzer-wrapper
 # Run both backend/frontend (should take a few minutes)
+# NOTE: Ports 4173 and 4174 are used by the backend and frontend respectively
 docker compose up

 # If you changed the code, you can run the following command to rebuild the images